marcosdotme/cz-bitbucket-jira-plugin/README.md

 ]
 ```

-The `value` are the commit type and `name` are the long name that will appear on Changelog.
+The `value` are the commit type and `name` are the long name that will appear in the Changelog.

 #### Change type order

-[*Array*](https://toml.io/en/v1.0.0#array) containing the order you want to show on Changelog.
+[*Array*](https://toml.io/en/v1.0.0#array) containing the order you want to show in the Changelog.

 If you think that bug fixes are more important than new features you can show them first on Changelog: